 Awards & Recognition

-Since it’s inception, Robert C. Fisler School has received many awards and recognized for its commitment to education and its students.
+Since its inception, Robert C. Fisler School has received many awards and recognized for its commitment to education and its students.
 It has met its AYP goals every year and maintained an API score above 950 since 2009.
 Robert C. Fisler School is also regarded as an Apple Distinguished School due to its 1:1 Laptop Program and is frequently toured by various school districts around the country and the world due to its focus on technology and high student achievement.
 International visitors from Korea, China, Australia, New Zealand, and Sweden have toured our program.
-Robert C. Fisler was awarded the 2012 California Distinguished School Award, which it also received in 2008.
+Robert C. Fisler was awarded the 2020 California Distinguished School Award, which it also first received in 2007.